Berndt Museum of Anthropology: History

-The Museum's history spans some 60 years of collecting with well over 100 years of historical and contemporary material that has continued to be supported, and with continued additions being made to existing donations by researchers locally, nationally and internationally.
-The Museum collections provide a means of encouraging the exchange of knowledge and igniting much-needed dialogue regarding culture, place, politics, law, identity and heritage.
+The museum's history spans over 60 years of collecting, with well over 100 years of historical and contemporary material that has been continuously supported, and with ongoing additions to existing donations made by researchers locally, nationally, and internationally.
+The museum collections provide a means of encouraging the exchange of knowledge and igniting much-needed dialogue regarding culture, place, politics, law, identity and heritage.

 Yirrkala Drawing Collection – UNESCO Memory of the World Register

 The Yirrkala Drawings were first collected and documented by renowned anthropologists, Catherine and Ronald Berndt.
-Catherine and Ronald worked with the Yolngu Community in 1946 and 1947 and, when it was believed that bark paintings with original designs would not survive local conditions and travel from a remote wetland setting to an urban one, rolls of brown paper and packets of crayons were called on to execute the designs in another medium.
+Catherine and Ronald worked with the Yolngu Community in 1946 and 1947, and when it was believed that bark paintings with original designs would not survive local conditions and travel from a remote wetland setting to an urban one, rolls of brown paper and packets of crayons were called on to execute the designs in another medium.
 Yolngu from several clan groups were involved in creating the coloured crayon on brown paper drawings, many of which were inspired by land-based and interrelated designs evident on traditional bark paintings.
 The drawings produced by significant artists such as Mawalan and Wandjuk Marika, Munggurrawuy Yunupingu, Narritjin Maymuru and Wonggu Mununggurr are among the 365 works currently held in the Berndt Museum's Collection.
 In 2009, the Yirrkala Drawings Collection was successfully nominated for inclusion on UNESCO's Memory of the World Australian Register.

 Photographic

-The Berndt Photographic Material Collection (BPMC) consists of negatives in various formats and digital images that are diverse in provenance and subject matter.
-Although a significant number of researchers and academics make use of the photographic material, this collection is of particular importance to Aboriginal community members as a visual point of reference in making connections to family, place and culture.
+The Berndt Photographic Material Collection (BPMC) comprises negatives in various formats and digital images, which are diverse in terms of provenance and subject matter.
+Although a significant number of researchers and academics utilise the photographic material, this collection is of particular importance to Aboriginal community members as a visual point of reference for making connections to family, place, and culture.